How Long Do Lawn Mower Spark Plugs Last?

 Spark plugs can also be cleaned and replaced if so desired.
 If the spark plug is black it’s a sign of carbon buildup and if it’s wet there’s gas that could be impeding the ignition.
 Taking a wire brush and cleaning off the debris may be all that’s needed to restore easy start-up and better engine performance for the mower.

-Tips for Changing Lawn Mower Spark Plugs
+How To Replace Lawn Mower Spark Plugs

 Some people will own a push mower for 10 years and never change their spark plugs.
 It may never affect performance, but it’s also not an ideal strategy either and one that may be costing them much more gas than needed every Spring and Summer.